apache/incubator-kie-docs/README.md

 **Procedure**

-1. Fork the [`kie-docs`](https://github.com/apache/incubator-kie-docs/tree/main-kogito) repository in GitHub, and in a command terminal, clone your forked repository to a local directory and add a remote for the `upstream` repository.
+1. Fork the [`incubator-kie-docs`](https://github.com/apache/incubator-kie-docs/tree/main) repository in GitHub, and in a command terminal, clone your forked repository to a local directory and add a remote for the `upstream` repository.

     Cloning your fork:
     ```
     $ cd PATH_TO_REPO_DIRECTORY
-    $ git clone git@github.com:USER_NAME/kie-docs.git
+    $ git clone git@github.com:USER_NAME/incubator-kie-docs.git
     ```

     Adding and verifying the upstream remote:
     ```
     $ git remote add upstream https://github.com/apache/incubator-kie-docs.git
     $ git remote -v
-    origin git@github.com:jsmith/kie-docs.git (fetch)
+    origin git@github.com:jsmith/incubator-kie-docs.git (fetch)
-    origin git@github.com:jsmith/kie-docs.git (push)
+    origin git@github.com:jsmith/incbuator-kie-docs.git (push)
     upstream https://github.com/apache/incubator-kie-docs.git (fetch)
     upstream https://github.com/apache/incubator-kie-docs.git (push)
     ```

-2. Check out the `main-kogito` branch from your upstream remote and create a working branch based on that branch to begin making changes.
-You can name your branch based on a JIRA ID, such as `KOGITO-1234` or `BXMSDOC-1234`, or another logical name if the branch is not JIRA-based, such as `Update-DMN-content`.
+2. Check out the `main` branch from your upstream remote and create a working branch based on that branch to begin making changes.
+You can name your branch based on a Github Issue that is related to this change.

     Creating your work branch:
     ```
-    $ git checkout --track upstream/main-kogito
+    $ git checkout --track upstream/main
     $ git checkout -b Branch-name
     ```

-3. Open your Atom text editor (recommended) or other editor of your choice, and update or add content as needed according to the [file system layout](#file-system-layout-of-the-main-kogito-branch) requirements.
+3. Open your favourite text editor and update or add content as needed according to the [file system layout](#file-system-layout-of-the-main-branch) requirements.

-4. After you complete and save your changes in your working branch, navigate to the top-level `kie-docs` directory in your local repository and enter the following commands to build the documentation locally and verify the generated preview in a web browser.
+4. After you complete and save your changes in your working branch, navigate to the top-level `incubator-kie-docs` directory in your local repository and enter the following commands to build the documentation locally and verify the generated preview in a web browser.

     Building and verifying the documentation:
     ```
-    $ cd ~/kie-docs
+    $ cd ~/incubator-kie-docs
     $ mvn clean install -Dfull
     [Build output]
     $ google-chrome doc-content/kogito-docs/target/generated-docs/html_single/index.html